snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: GetSubStr(start)
                    GetSubStr(start, end)

-        Returns a substring starting at position start and ending at position end.
-The substring includes the character at position end.
-If end is not specified, the end position is assumed to be the last character in the string.
+        Returns a substring starting at position *start* and ending at position *end*, inclusive.
+If *end* is not specified, the end position is assumed to be the last character in the string.

      .. describe:: InsStr(pos, str)

-        Inserts the contents of the string str (either a Python str or a TStr) into the TStr at position pos.
+        Inserts the contents of the string *str* (either a Python str or a TStr) into the TStr at position *pos*.

      .. describe:: DelChAll(ch)

-        Deletes all instances of the char ch from the TStr.
+        Deletes all instances of the char *ch* from the TStr.

      .. describe:: DelSubStr(start, end)

-        Deletes the substring starting at position start and ending at position end from the TStr.
+        Deletes the substring starting at position *start* and ending at position *end* from the TStr.

      .. describe:: DelStr(str)

-        Deletes the first instance of str found in the TStr.
+        Deletes the first instance of *str* found in the TStr.
 Returns a bool indicating whether anything was deleted.

      .. describe:: LeftOf(ch)

-        Returns the substring left of the first instance of char ch in the TStr.
+        Returns the substring left of the first instance of char *ch* in the TStr.

      .. describe:: LeftOfLast(ch)

-        Returns the substring left of the last instance of char ch in the TStr.
+        Returns the substring left of the last instance of char *ch* in the TStr.

      .. describe:: RightOf(ch)

-        Returns the substring right of the first instance of char ch in the TStr.
+        Returns the substring right of the first instance of char *ch* in the TStr.

      .. describe:: RightOfLast(ch)

-        Returns the substring right of the last instance of char ch in the TStr.
+        Returns the substring right of the last instance of char *ch* in the TStr.

      .. describe:: Mid(start)
                    Mid(start, numChars)

-        Returns the Python str starting at position start containing at most numChars characters.
-        If numChars is not specified, it returns the substring starting at position start to the end of the string.
+        Returns the Python str starting at position *start* containing at most *numChars* characters.
+If *numChars* is not specified, it returns the substring starting at position *start* to the end of the string.

      .. describe:: Left(start)

-        Returns the substring starting at position 0 to start-1.
+        Returns the substring starting at position 0 to *start*-1.

      .. describe:: Right(start)

-        Returns the substring starting at position start to the end of the string.
+        Returns the substring starting at position *start* to the end of the string.

      .. describe:: Slice(start, numChars)

-        Returns a substring of the string starting at position start containing numChars characters.
+        Returns a substring of the string starting at position *start* containing *numChars* characters.

      .. describe:: CountCh(ch, start=0)

-        Returns the number of times ch appears in the string, starting at position start.
+        Returns the number of times *ch* appears in the string, starting at position *start*.

      .. describe:: SearchCh(ch, start=0)

-        Searches the string for the character ch starting at position 0 and returns the index at which ch was found or -1 if it was not found.
+        Searches the string for the character *ch* starting at position *start* and returns the index at which *ch* was found or -1 if it was not found.

      .. describe:: SearchChBack(ch, start=-1)

-        Searches the string for the character ch starting at position start and going backward.
+        Searches the string for the character *ch* starting at position *start* and going backward.
 Returns the index at which the character was found or -1.
-A start value of -1 indicates that the method should start searching at the end of the string.
+A *start* value of -1 indicates that the method should start searching at the end of the string.

      .. describe:: SearchStr(str, start=0)

-        Searches the string for the substring str starting at position 0 and returns the index at which str was found or -1 if it was not found.
+        Searches the string for the substring *str* starting at position *start* and returns the index at which str was found or -1 if it was not found.

      .. describe:: IsChIn(ch)

-        Returns a bool indicating whether the character ch is in the string.
+        Returns a bool indicating whether the character *ch* is in the string.

      .. describe:: IsPrefix(prefix)

-        Returns a bool indicating whether prefix is a prefix of the string.
+        Returns a bool indicating whether *prefix* is a prefix of the string.

      .. describe:: IsSuffix(suffix)

-        Returns a bool indicating whether suffix is a suffix of the string.
+        Returns a bool indicating whether *suffix* is a suffix of the string.

      .. describe:: ChangeCh(orig, repl, start)

-        Looks for the first instance of the character orig starting at index start and replaces it with the character repl.
+        Looks for the first instance of the character *orig* starting at index *start* and replaces it with the character *repl*.
 Returns the index of the character replaced.

      .. describe:: ChangeChAll(orig, repl, start)

-        Looks for the all instances of the character orig starting at index start and replaces them with the character repl.
+        Looks for the all instances of the character *orig* starting at index *start* and replaces them with the character *repl*.
 Returns the number of character replaced.

      .. describe:: ChangeStr(orig, repl, start)

-        Looks for the first instance of the string orig starting at index start and replaces it with the string repl.
+        Looks for the first instance of the string *orig* starting at index *start* and replaces it with the string *repl*.
 Returns the starting index of the string replaced.

      .. describe:: ChangeStrAll(orig, repl, start)

-        Looks for the all instances of the string orig starting at index start and replaces them with the string repl.
+        Looks for the all instances of the string *orig* starting at index *start* and replaces them with the string *repl*.
 Returns the number of replacements done.

      .. describe:: Reverse()